WeitaoVan/L-GM-loss/README.md

 Paper authors: Weitao Wan, Yuanyi Zhong, Tianpeng Li, Jiansheng Chen.

 Experiments in our paper were carried out through the Caffe implementation.
-The folder *tensorflow* contains the tensorflow demo.
+The folder *tensorflow* contains the Tensorflow demo.

 Code is written by Yuanyi Zhong and Weitao Wan.